2023 Last-Minute Year-End Tax Deductions for Existing VehiclesTax Planning

 Are you (or your spouse) driving a personal vehicle?
 Would you like to increase your tax deductions for this year?

-Lawmakers reinstated 100 percent bonus depreciation, and that creates an effective strategy that costs you nothing but can produce solid deductions.
+Lawmakers enacted 80 percent bonus depreciation for 2023, and that creates an effective strategy that costs you nothing but can produce solid deductions.

 Big picture.
 This strategy allows you to take an existing personal vehicle, convert it to business use, and find a solid business deduction this year.

-Your existing vehicle can produce last-minute 2022 tax deductions with one of the four strategies described in this article and summarized below:
+Your existing vehicle can produce last-minute 2023 tax deductions with one of the five strategies described in this article and summarized below:

-- Did you give your old business vehicle to your child or spouse?
-Find out whether that vehicle has a business loss deduction inside it.
-If it does, take the vehicle back from your child or spouse and sell it so you can deduct the business loss.
+- Is your child or spouse driving your old business vehicle?
+If so, find out whether that vehicle has a business loss deduction inside it.
+If it does, take the vehicle from your child or spouse and sell it so you can deduct the business loss.

 - Are you self-employed?
-If so, use the buy-and-sell vehicle strategy before December 31 to reduce both your income taxes and your self-employment taxes.
+If so, use the buy-and-sell vehicle strategy before December 31 to reduce both your income and self-employment taxes.

-- Have you been trading in your old business vehicles on their replacements?
-If so, calculate your possible loss deduction now.
+- Did you acquire your current business vehicle via a trade-in before 2018?
+If so, consider all your trade-ins and calculate your possible loss deduction now.
 You might find a big deduction.

 - Do you or your spouse own a vehicle (new or used) that you purchased but never deducted for tax purposes?
-If so, convert that personal vehicle to business use to take advantage of the new 100 percent bonus depreciation.
+If so, convert that personal vehicle to business use to take advantage of 80 percent bonus depreciation.